Oliver Sacks

 staggering bouts of pharmacological experimentation, underwent a fierce regimen of bodybuilding at Muscle Beach (for a time he held a California record, after he performed a full squat with 600 pounds across his shoulders), and racked up more than 100,000 leather-clad miles on his motorcycle.
 And then one day he gave it all up—the drugs, the sex, the motorcycles, the bodybuilding.[29]

 He wrote that after moving to New York City, an amphetamine-facilitated epiphany that came as he read a book by the 19th-century migraine doctor Edward Liveing inspired him to chronicle his observations on neurological diseases and oddities; to become the "Liveing of our Time".[27]
-Though he would remain a resident of the United States for the rest of his life, he never became a citizen.[2]
+Though he was a United States resident for the rest of his life, he never became a citizen.[2]
 He told The Guardian in a 2005 interview, "In 1961, I declared my intention to become a United States citizen, which may have been a genuine intention, but I never got round to it.
 I think it may go with a slight feeling that this was only an extended visit.
 I rather like the words 'resident alien'.
 It's how I feel.
 I'm a sympathetic, resident, sort of visiting alien."[30]

-Career edit
+Career

-Sacks served as an instructor and later clinical professor of neurology at Yeshiva University's Albert Einstein College of Medicine from 1966 to 2007, and also held an appointment at the New York University School of Medicine from 1992 to 2007.
+Sacks served as an instructor and later professor of clinical neurology at Yeshiva University's Albert Einstein College of Medicine from 1966 to 2007, and also held an appointment at the New York University School of Medicine from 1992 to 2007.
 In July 2007 he joined the faculty of Columbia University Medical Center as a professor of neurology and psychiatry.[25]
 At the same time he was appointed Columbia University's first "Columbia University Artist" at the university's Morningside Heights campus, recognising the role of his work in bridging the arts and sciences.
 He was also a visiting professor at the University of Warwick in the UK.[31]
 He returned to New York University School of Medicine in 2012, serving as a professor of neurology and consulting neurologist in the school's epilepsy centre.[32]

 Sacks's work at Beth Abraham Hospital helped provide the foundation on which the Institute for Music and Neurologic Function (IMNF) is built; Sacks was an honorary medical advisor.[33]
 The Institute honoured Sacks in 2000 with its first Music Has Power Award.[34]
 The IMNF again bestowed a Music Has Power Award on him in 2006 to commemorate "his 40 years at Beth Abraham and honour his outstanding contributions in support of music therapy and the effect of music on the human brain and mind."[35]